Skip to navigation Skip to content Skip to footer

 Quarterly training for care systems and county partners

-UCare and/or delegated entities provide case management and care coordination for enrollees in the following UCare health plans:
+UCare and/or delegated entities provide care coordination and case management for enrollees in the following UCare health plans:

 UCare MSC+ (care coordination)